+The battery is located in a box beneath the tailcone.
 For battery charging, access to battery relay terminal A1 (labeled + 24V) and a grounded tab (labeled -) is provided inside the aft cowl door.

-SUPPLEMENT 8 E.N.G.
-VERSION
+E.N.G.
+VERSION SUPPLEMENT

-This supplement must be included in the FAA-Approved Robinson R44 Pilot's Operating Handbook when the helicopter is configured with optional Electronic News Gathering (ENG) equipment.
+This supplement must be included in the FAA-approved Pilot's Operating Handbook when Electronic News Gathering (ENG) equipment is installed.

-The information contained herein supplements or supersedes the basic manual only in those areas listed in this supplement.
-For limitations, procedures, and performance information not contained in this supplement, consult the basic R44 Pilot's Operating Handbook.
+Information contained herein supplements or supersedes the basic manual only in those areas listed in this supplement.
+For limitations, procedures, and performance information not contained in this supplement, consult the basic Pilot's Operating Handbook